UN Sustainable Development Goals

 Outreach

-- Western Wildlife Conservation Society (WWCS) is a student organization dedicated to educating and increasing the involvement of the student body in wildlife conservation.
+• Western Wildlife Conservation Society is a student organization dedicated to educating and increasing the involvement of the student body in wildlife conservation.
+WWCS aims to raise awareness of how to lower ecological footprints and create a healthy and sustainable planet.

 Teaching

-- Students in Honors Specialization in Biodiversity and Conservation will gain an understanding of the forces that are shaping Earth's ecosystem, including the impact of climate change on biological diversity.
+• The Honors Specialization in Biodiversity and Conservation equips students with a comprehensive understanding of the Earth’s ecosystem forces, focusing on the impact of climate change on biodiversity.

 Operations

-- Landscape Services at Western uses a variety of practices to support ecologically beneficial plantings across campus.
-Native plants are considered first in planting plans, and the right plant is selected for the right location.
+• Landscape Services at Western employs a variety of practices to support ecologically beneficial plantings across campus.
+Native plants are given priority in planting plans, and the right plant is selected for each specific location.

 SDG 16 - Peace, justice, and strong institutions